finos/common-domain-model/docs/eligible-collateral-representation.md

         Margin Rules published by the CFTC and the US Prudential Regulators)

-The options CFI, ISDA and ICAD would be further expressed with the flexible data *'string'* representation through data type `ProductTaxonomy`.
+The options CFI, FINOS and ICAD would be further expressed with the flexible data *'string'* representation through data type `ProductTaxonomy`.